mihem/mihem.github.io/content/authors/admin/_index.md

 ## About Me

-I am a clinical scientist interested in neuroimmunology, data analysis with R and single cell transcriptomics.
+I am a clinical scientist (physician and scientist) interested in neuroimmunology, data analysis with R and single cell transcriptomics.
 I work as a resident physician in the Department of Neurology of the University Hospital Münster and am part of the [mzhlab](https://mzhlab.com).

+### Interests:
+  - Data analysis
+  - Neuroimmunology
+  - Single cell transcriptomics

-## Programming/DevOps Skills:
+### Programming/DevOps Skills:
   - R (advanced)
   - Python (basic)
   - C++ (rudimentary)
   - Linux System Administration (proficient)
   - Docker (proficient)
   - Git (proficient)